Chapter 7: Promoting Good Health and Wellness

 4. Take this quiz: Well-Being Survey – The Berkeley Well-Being Institute

-Now that we have an understanding of the importance of taking care of ourselves so that we can care for others, let’s look at how we can support children and their families to maintain good health.
+Now that we have a better understanding of the importance of taking care of ourselves so that we can care for others, let’s look at how we can support children and their families to maintain good health.

 Daily Health Checks